axeltanjung/realtime_voice_agent/README.md

-# Real-Time RAG Voice Agent
+# Real-Time RAG Voice Agents

 Powered by **Cartesia**, this project leverages real-time Retrieval-Augmented Generation (RAG) to create an intelligent voice agent.